 Remember, flea problems do not stem from the presence of fleas, but from health related and environmental circumstances which enable to fleas to thrive and reproduce.
-They are opportunists, preying on the weak and unhealthy whose immune system is not balanced and functioning at full capacity.
+All parasites are opportunists, preying on the weak and unhealthy whose immune systems are not balanced and functioning at full capacity.
 Dry flaky skin, constant shedding, scratching, chewing on its self reveals a general susceptibility in the animal's immune system which in turn, provides the perfect environment for parasites.

 A great weapon in the battle with fleas is the inexpensive Flea Comb.
-Removing and killing the adults (by drowning them in soapy water) can prevent a lot of future fleas being hatched.
+Combing though the hair down near the skin, removing and killing the adults (by drowning them in soapy water) can prevent a lot of future fleas being hatched.
 However, flea combing is best done on dogs with short hair and not a lot of undercoat.
 In that instance, bathing the dog and leaving the chemical free shampoo on the dog for up to 15 minutes before rinsing suffocates the fleas.

-Another option for repelling fleas and ticks is an EasyDefense Flea Tag, which simply hang on your pet's collar and uses a revolutionary approach to repelling insects using the bioenergetic field around your pet.
+Another option for deterring fleas and ticks is an EasyDefense Flea Tag, which simply hangs on your pet's collar and uses a revolutionary approach to repelling insects using the bioenergetic field around your pet.

-For killing fleas and or ticks once they are on your pet, I recommend DE (diatomaceous earth) or Only Natural Pet All-in-One Flea Remedy made from diatomaceous earth and herbs that is safe for use on dogs and cats, as well as around the home.
+For addressing fleas and/ or ticks once they are already on your pet, I recommend DE (diatomaceous earth) or Only Natural Pet All-in-One Flea Remedy made from diatomaceous earth and herbs that are safe for use on dogs and cats, as well as around the home.

 Treating the Home